unum-cloud/ustore/CONTRIBUTING.md

 * Refactor = A code change that MUST be just a refactoring.
 * Form = Refactor of formatting, e.g. omit whitespace.
 * Perf = Refactor of performance, e.g. speed up code.
-* Docs = Refactor of documentation, e.g. help files.
+* Docs = Refactor of documentation or spelling, e.g. help files.

 Which is a well known and widely adopted set.